Skilder

 Permissions Model

-When an agent connects with an API key, it can access skills through the hats in the workspace:
+When an agent connects with an API key, it can access skills through the roles in the workspace:

-API Key → Workspace → Hats → Skills → Tools
+API Key → Workspace → Roles → Skills → Tools

-The agent discovers hats and their skills.
-Each hat groups a set of skills, and each skill provides access to specific tools.
-To limit what an agent can access, organize skills into separate hats and assign hats to the appropriate teams.
+The agent discovers roles and their skills.
+Each role groups a set of skills, and each skill provides access to specific tools.
+To limit what an agent can access, organize skills into separate roles and assign roles to the appropriate teams.
 You can also use separate workspaces for different teams or environments.